How to make Chatfuel smarter with Dialogflow

 Disable “Setup AI” in Chatfuel

-Now that you’ve connected Dialogflow and Chatfuel to Janis, you’ll want to avoid using Chatfuel AI.
-If you use both, this will create conflicts in your conversational experience.
-Users will send your bot messages, but if you have a keyword in Chatfuel, but you have a smart AI response in Dialogflow, then you may end up delivering two responses to your user.
-One response will be the likely wrong response with Chatfuel’s keyword rules, as well as the correct response served by Dialogflow.
+You’ll want to avoid using Chatfuel Keyword Rules (AI) if you’re using Dialogflow because if you use both at the same, this will create conflicts in your conversational experience.
+Users will send your bot messages, but if you have a keyword in Chatfuel and have responses in Dialogflow, then you may end up delivering two responses to your user.

-In the Janis Free plan, your bot will alert you in Slack every time your bot has no response.
+In the Janis Free plan, your bot will alert you every time your bot has no response.
 Pro users can benefit from even more of Janis’ powerful capabilities!

 Connect Facebook to Janis and connect Janis to the same Facebook page as your Chatfuel bot and activate more alerts: